heydividend/llm-server/replit.md

 - `POST /v1/portfolio/save` - Save generated portfolio or watchlist to database

 ## Frontend
-A simple, clean chat interface is available at the root URL (`/`) for testing the API.
+A professional, financial-grade chat interface is available at the root URL (`/`) for testing the API.
 Features:
 - Real-time streaming responses with markdown/HTML rendering
 - Example queries for quick testing (including passive income portfolio builder)
 - Support for displaying charts and tables
-- Modern, responsive design with purple gradient theme
+- Modern, responsive design with dark blue (#1a1d29) professional theme
+- **New Chat button**: Clear conversation and start fresh (with confirmation)
+- **Global Print button**: Export entire conversation to PDF with professional formatting
+- **Per-message Save button**: Export individual responses as PDF with branding
 - Located in `static/index.html`

 ## Key Features